Irises (painting): Exhibition

-Painting Materials
+Materials

 The painting materials used in Van Gogh's artwork were analyzed by researchers and they used both "non-invasive methods and invasive methods" to analyze van Gogh's painting materials, according to Devi Ormond, Associate Paintings Conservator at the J. Paul Getty Museum.
-Non-invasive techniques helped identify “remnants of the red paint that we can’t see with the naked eye,” while invasive methods, like creating cross-sections of the paint layers, revealed that beneath the blue top layer lies a faded violet.
-“As we go down deeper into the painting, you see this wonderful violet color,” Ormond noted, explaining that it was originally created by mixing geranium lake red and blue—a combination that has since faded to reveal only the blue.
+Non-invasive techniques helped identify "remnants of the red paint that we can’t see with the naked eye," while invasive methods, like creating cross-sections of the paint layers, revealed that beneath the blue top layer lies a faded violet.
+"As we go down deeper into the painting, you see this wonderful violet color," Ormond noted, explaining that it was originally created by mixing geranium lake red and blue—a combination that has since faded to reveal only the blue.

 The analysis also identified cobalt blue and ultramarine pigments, creating "many different shades and hues of violet" across the petals.
-Dr. Beth Harris observed that some areas now appearing as "muddy brown" were once "a brilliant orange," while Ormond pointed out that a “dirty-looking brown” in the flowers was initially a vivid red, showing the impact of color fading over time.
+Dr. Beth Harris observed that some areas now appearing as "muddy brown" were once "a brilliant orange," while Ormond pointed out that a "dirty-looking brown" in the flowers was initially a vivid red, showing the impact of color fading over time.

 Interpretations

 Félix Fénéon, an early and avid spokesman for the Neo-Impressionists contributed his account of Irises, which appeared in the symbolist review La Vogue in September 1889.
 Fénéon wrote "Irises violently slash into long strips their violet petals on sword-like leaves."

 In a video by Smarthistory, Dr. Scott Allan raises the question of how to categorise the artwork, reflecting on its intriguing viewpoint, which suggests that Van Gogh may have been sitting or kneeling.
-Dr. Allan notes that it doesn't fit the traditional definitions of landscape - it lacks "the scale and the space and the view" - or the characteristics of a still life; it is not lifeless nor evokes "nature morte" or "dead nature".
+Allan notes that it doesn't fit the traditional definitions of landscape—it lacks "the scale and the space and the view"—or the characteristics of a still life; it is not lifeless nor evokes "nature morte" or "dead nature".
 Instead, he emphasises that the irises depicted are "still rooted in the earth" and "intensely alive".
 This makes the subject a depiction of vibrant life rather than stillness, "It's a picture of moving life connected to the earth".